Symmetry-aware Reinforcement Learning for Robotic Assembly under Partial Observability with a Soft Wrist: LEARNING DIRECTLY ON HARDWARE

 \subsection{Setup}

-Simulation results allow us to perform learning on hardware, using a soft wrist~\cite{von2020compact} mounted on a UR5e robot (see~\cref{fig:robot_setup}) and a round and a square peg, each with a 1-mm clearance.
-The integrated F/T sensor (parameters in~\cref{fig:robot_setup}) is located before the soft wrist, which measures the F/T signals applied to the entire arm.
+We perform learning on hardware, using a soft wrist~\cite{von2020compact} mounted on a UR5e robot (see~\cref{fig:robot_setup}) and a round and a square peg, each with a 1-mm clearance.
+The F/T sensor installed in UR5e (parameters in~\cref{fig:robot_setup}) is located before the soft wrist, which measures the F/T signals applied to the entire arm.
 This differs from the simulation setting, in which only the F/T signals applied to the peg are measured.
 The peg's initial position is randomized to touch the hole's surface to prevent mid-air vibration when moving.
 We filter the signals with a low-pass filter (50-Hz cut-off frequency and 500-Hz sampling frequency).
 We also remove the F/T offsets when starting an episode due to sensor drift.

 \textbf{Experimental Conditions. } We contrast the performance of \texttt{RSAC-Aug-Aux} ($F^{xy}*R^4$) and \texttt{RSAC}.
 Episodes are limited to 50 timesteps, with each agent receiving 100 expert episodes, corresponding to 30 minutes for data collection.
 A policy evaluation of five episodes is performed every 500 steps with $\delta_x, \delta_y \in [-0.01, 0.01]$ and $\delta_z \in [-0.0025, 0.0025]$ m.
 To promote gentle force application, we impose a -0.1 penalty for forces beyond the [0, 10] N range and a -5.0 penalty for exceeding a certain peg-hole distance.
 Task successes rely on comparing $t_{xyz}$ with a small threshold and the peg's end detector binary output (see~\cref{fig:robot_setup}).
 The end is marked red, and the detector returns false on successful insertions.
 The detector helps filter out false positives when the peg tilts inward the center with very small $t_{xyz}$, but no insertion is performed.